Theo-Ing/grudat_2023/api/api.md

 The following is an example of how an API can be written for the course DD1327.
 This example is for a program that implements a class for randomly selecting colored beads from a bag.
 Features include adding beads to the bag, taking beads out of the bag and peaking at a bead inside the bag.
 Below is an API written in markdown, an example of the same API written in as python script can be found [here](https://github.com/Theo-Ing/grudat_2023/blob/main/api/api.py).
+Note that nothing about how the methods are implemented are described in the API, only what the methods actually achieve.

 ## API